KASTAZWA_:

 These works were also inspiring other painters like Francis Bacon, a very brutal, dark, enigmatic, introspective painter who focused mostly on human shape, distortion and emotions.

-VIII.
-Swinging London
+X. Swinging London

 London West-End in the ‘60 was the European equivalent of the countercultural movement in California.
 Modernity, hedonism, political engagement (anti-nuclear and anti-war), art, music and fashion.
 Promoted by huge successful bands like the Kinks, Beatles, Rolling Stones, the Who, Cream, Small Faces, Jimi Hendrix and Pink Floyd that invaded the American music market causing a phenomenon called British Invasion.

-IX.
+XI.
 Beatlemania

 The Beatles were the most influencing band of the movement, therefore the term Beatlemania in order to remark how obsessive in people’s mind and how relevant they were for that generation and for the next.
 Both the Beatles and the other bands and major artists of the British Invasion movements were influenced by American Rock and Roll mostly from the ‘50.